-The director selection policy should pursue the goal of having at least 30% of total board places occupied by women directors before 2020.
+The director selection policy should promote the goal that the number of female directors represents at least 30 % of all members of the board of directors by 2020.

-The nomination committee should run an annual check on compliance with the director selection policy and set out its findings in the annual corporate governance report.
+The appointment committee should run an annual check on compliance with the director selection policy and set out its findings in the annual corporate governance report.

-15. Proprietary and independent directors should constitute an ample majority on the board of directors, while the number of executive directors should be the minimum practical bearing in mind the complexity of the corporate group and the ownership interests they control.
+15. Proprietary and independent directors should constitute an ample majority on the board of directors, while the number of executive directors should be the minimum necessary, bearing in mind the complexity of the corporate group and the percentage of ownership interests they control in the company.